 Alexander and Josephine Morrison Scholarship Fund:

-This scholarship provides funding for personal assistance, auxiliary aids, technical assistance and other disability-related support for students who are blind or have low-vision.
-Students must self-identify by emailing [email protected].
+This scholarship provides funding to students who are Blind or low-vision for personal assistance, auxiliary aids, technical assistance and other disability-related support as deemed necessary by the disability.